wannesderoy/laravel/README.md

 laravel test application.

 It's a simple application.
-A user can create an account, verify his account via email, and a can edit his info.
+A user can create an account, verify his account via email, and he can edit his info.

 There are features like remembering a user, personal user profile, account recovery, unique email verification code, etc...